Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Introduction

 In addition, DLTs allow the storage of all transactions into immutable records and every record is distributed across many participants.
 Thus, security in DLTs comes from the decentralized operation, but also {from} the use of strong public-key cryptography and cryptographic hashes.
 The benefits of the integration of DLTs into IoT data trading systems include: i) guarantee of immutability and transparency for environmental sensing data, ii) removal of the need for third parties, iii) development of a transparent system for heterogeneous IoT data trading networks to prevent tampering and injection of fake data from the stakeholders\cite{iotmagazine}.

 With the spread of ubiquitous marketplaces, \PP{it became relevant to explore} the use of IoT data trading in marketplace environments.
 For instance, in \cite{IoTMartetplace}, Gupta et al. introduced the architecture for a dynamic decentralized marketplace for trading IoT data.
 The approach involves a 3-tier design: 1) provider, 2) broker and 3) consumer.
 The use of DLTs in their work is primarily to manage the terms of agreement between involved parties.
 Additionally, a reputation system is used in the design to penalize the participants and reduce their rating.
 Bajoudah et al. present a marketplace model and architecture for the trading of IoT streaming data in \cite{IoTMartetplace2}.
 Within their work, periodic checkpoints during data exchange are introduced to limit fraudulent activity on either side.
 In \cite{Missier}, Missier et al. propose another marketplace, where streams of IoT data are the main assets traded utilizing Oracles for the off-chain queries.
 Xiong et al. \cite{Xiong} present a \PP{trading mode based on smart contracts.
 It incorporates machine learning to guarantee fairness of data exchange} and utilizes arbitration institution to deal with the dispute over the data availability in the data trading.
-However, the arbitration institution in the trading mode is a trusted entity of trading parties.
+However, the arbitration institution in the trading mode is a trusted entity of trading parties. \rv{Dai et al. \cite{Dai} introduced a secure data trading ecosystem based on Blockchain by combining the Intel Software Guard Extensions (SGX).
+The proposed ecosystem securely processes the data, but, the data source and analysis results highly depend on a trusted SGX-based execution environment.} \rv{In \cite{feng2018competitive}, the authors proposed a decentralized Blockchain-based platform for data storage and trading in a wireless powered IoT crowd-sensing system.
+The data from RF-energy beacons are transmitted to the ledger for decentralized services, which supports the analytical condition for valuable results about the equilibrium strategies in the distributed systems.}